SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 # Exploratory Data Analysis on Spotify 2023 Dataset
 This respository includes an Exploratory Data Anaylsis on the `Most Streamed Spotify Songs 2023` Dataset using Python.

+TABLE OF CONTENTS

+- INTRODUCTION
+- DEPENDENCIES
+- CODE EXPLANATION
+    - DATASET CLEANING
+    - ANALYSIS
+- INSIGHTS AND RECOMMENDATION
+- CHANGELOG
+- BUILT WITH
+- LIBRARIES USED
+- AUTHOR
+- REERENCES

 ## INTRODUCTION
 This project presents an exploratory data analysis (EDA) of a Spotify dataset containing detailed information about various music tracks, artists, and playlists.
 The primary objective is to uncover patterns and trends related to musical characteristics, popularity metrics, temporal release trends, and platform preferences, which can provide insights to artists, labebls, and streaming services.
 To ensure a clear and logical flow of analysis, we have outlined guiding questions to address.